elastic/rally/docs/architecture/actor_system.md

  * Prepare the benchmark which involves the `TrackPreparator` and `TaskExecutionActor` actors.
- * Start the benchmark, which will involve the `Worker` actor that will delegate the actual work to `AsyncIoAdapter`, that will run an asyncio loop in a thread, which is how `AsyncExecutor` runs many Elasticsearch async clients.
+ * Start the benchmark, which will involve the `Worker` actor that will delegate the actual work to `AsyncIoAdapter`, which will run an asyncio loop in a thread, which is how `AsyncExecutor` runs many Elasticsearch async clients.